A 50% Rise in Gold Wouldn’t be Shocking, Says Ron Paul

 The prospectors’ efforts are made more difficult by local laws that limit the amount of gold you can scavenge to 5 grams a day, although locals maintain that this is enough for hopeful visitors.
 “You never find more than a few grams,” said Giuseppe Pipino, who brought competitive gold panning to Italy.

 The area, dubbed the country’s Klondike, has a history of gold prospecting, with the river flowing along the Bessa Natural Reserve, a historic open-field gold mine.
-According to Aldo Rocchetti, the director of a museum dedicated to gold, the site was the “ancient world’s biggest gold deposit” and has seen numerous gold fevers over the centuries before the recent modern revival.federal reserve, italy, ron paul, stock market, UBS
+According to Aldo Rocchetti, the director of a museum dedicated to gold, the site was the “ancient world’s biggest gold deposit” and has seen numerous gold fevers over the centuries before the recent modern revival.Featured, federal reserve, italy, ron paul, stock market, UBS